ntcuong2103/giz-smc11/unit-1-intro-social-good.md

 • **Measurable outcomes and transparent accountability are essential for legitimate social good work**

 • **True social good requires addressing inequalities and empowering marginalized communities**

 ---

-## Case Study: The Grameen Bank Model

-**Background:**
-In 1974, following a terrible famine in Bangladesh, Economics Professor Muhammad Yunus was deeply moved when he provided small loans totaling just $27 to 42 households.
-This modest investment enabled them to create products for sale, helping them escape poverty and avoid high-interest exploitative lending.

-**Project Evolution:**
-- 1976: Pilot microfinance model launched in villages around Chittagong University
-- 1979: Project received support from Central Bank of Bangladesh and expanded to Tangail district
-- 1983: Grameen Bank officially established and began nationwide operations
-- Present: Serves over 7.3 million borrowers (97% women) across 80,200 villages

-**Key Success Factors:**
-- **Community-Centered Approach**: Focus on women borrowers and group-based lending
-- **Sustainable Model**: 96.6% repayment rate demonstrating financial viability
-- **Scalable Solution**: Model replicated in 40+ countries worldwide
-- **Partnership Strategy**: Collaboration with government, international organizations, and social funds

-**Tasks for Analysis:**
-1. **Identify Stakeholders**: Map all actors involved in the Grameen Bank ecosystem
-2. **Assess Impact Metrics**: Analyze quantitative and qualitative outcomes
-3. **Evaluate Sustainability**: Examine the long-term viability of the model
-4. **Explore AI Potential**: Propose how AI could enhance current operations

-**Keywords for Understanding:**
-- Microfinance, financial inclusion, women's empowerment, community development, social entrepreneurship, poverty alleviation, sustainable development, stakeholder engagement, impact measurement

----

-## Assessment: Mini-Case Analysis

-**Scenario:**
-You are working with a local NGO in a developing country that wants to improve access to clean water in rural communities.
-The NGO has identified three potential approaches:

-1. **Charity Model**: Donate water purification tablets and filters to communities
-2. **Infrastructure Model**: Build centralized water treatment facilities
-3. **Empowerment Model**: Train community members to maintain water systems and establish local water management committees

-**Context for Analysis:**
-The target communities have limited technical expertise, inconsistent electricity supply, and strong traditional governance structures.
-Previous aid projects in the region have had mixed results, with some creating dependency and others failing due to lack of local buy-in.

-**Questions:**
-1. Which approach best exemplifies social good principles and why?
-2. What role could AI technologies play in each model?
-3. How would you measure success for your chosen approach?
-4. What potential challenges might arise, and how would you address them?

-**Evaluation Criteria:**
-- Understanding of social good principles
-- Analysis of stakeholder needs and capacities
-- Consideration of sustainability and local ownership
-- Creative thinking about AI integration opportunities
-- Practical awareness of implementation challenges

----